jdluxun1/jdluxun1.github.io/content/papers/paper6/index.md

 ---
 title: "Series Estimation of Cointegrated System with Time Varying Coefficients"
 date: 2025-11-17
-tags: ["Series estimation","Cointegrated system","Time-varying coefficients"]
+tags: ["Series estimation","Cointegrated system","Time varying coefficients"]
 author: ["Yu Bai","Jiti Gao","Hsein Kew"]
 description: "This paper proposes a series estimation method for cointegrated system with time varying coefficients and consistent test for structural change in the cointegrated system."
 summary: "This paper proposes a series estimation method for cointegrated system with time varying coefficients and consistent test for structural change in the cointegrated system."